 Find further information on treatment and rehabilitation coverage.

-No. If you have been injured you will still need to complete an Injury Claim Form via the Lodging your claim form page.
+No. If you have been injured you will still need to complete an Injury Claim Form via the Lodge your claim form page.